Arad119/Fragfinder-GUI/README.md

 ---

-## ⛔ THIS PROJECT IS NO LONGER IN DEVELOPMENT ⛔
+## ⛔ THIS PROJECT IS NO LONGER IN ACTIVE DEVELOPMENT ⛔

-With the release of CS2, I'm putting this project aside to focus on other things in life ✌️
+Not really sure how much I'll be contibuting to this software in the future, as of now it works as intended with both CS2 and CSGO demos. ✌️

 ---